civboot/civlua/zoa/README.md

 struct ZYear       [ I8 year ]
 ```

-All zoa types (except ZTy) require a maximum of 8 bytes of space so the ZTy enum requires
+> All zoa concrete types (not ZTy or ZPair) require a maximum of 16 bytes of space so the ZTy enum requires
-wordsize+8.
+wordsize+16 in storage.

 ## Serialization